BrainSpate Logo

 In this Reddit thread, eCommerce managers describe their day-to-day activities.
 Mostly, as mentioned above, it is a mix of order processing, inventory updates, and constant coordination with warehouse and management teams.

-Why The Role of an eCommerce Manager Matters So Much?
+Why The Role of an eCommerce Operations Manager Matters So Much?

 As competition and customer expectations rise, operations become a major driver of growth.
 A strong eCommerce operations manager helps you: